Zócalo (Plaza de la Constitucion)#6 in Best Things To Do in Mexico City

 Officially known as Plaza de la Constitución, El Zócalo is the main public square and one of the most recognizable places in Mexico City.
 It contains a giant Mexican flag at its center and has been the centerpiece of public gatherings since the days of the Aztecs.
 The site also hosts annual, widely attended religious events during Holy Week and for Corpus Christi.
 Several historic buildings also border the square, including the city's national cathedral, the National Palace and federal buildings.

-You could spend about one to two hours looking around the Zócalo, and some travelers suggest you start your visit at sunset.
+You could spend a couple hours looking around the Zócalo, and some travelers suggest you start your visit at sunset.
 Mexican soldiers march out into the square at sunset to take down the flag, offering a great photo opportunity.
 Some travelers even recommend heading to the square more than once.

 More Best Things To Do in Mexico City

 Located within the famous Chapultepec Forest, the Museo Nacional de Antropología (National Museum of Anthropology) holds artifacts from Mexico's pre-Columbian era, dating from about 100 B.C. to A.D.
 1521.
 The facility houses artifacts, including the famous Aztec Calendar Stone, known as Piedra del Sol, as well as the famed 16th-century statue of Xochipilli, the Aztec god of art, games, beauty, dance and maize (among others).
 The museum offers a look at how tradition, culture and life were formed in all regions of Mexico.

 The museum is so extensive that many travelers claim you can spend a whole day exploring the many collections and exhibits and recommend giving yourself plenty of time to explore.
 As one of the largest and most visited museums in Mexico, the grounds are also home to a gift shop, a cafeteria, a locker room and the National Library of Anthropology and History.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.